VonHumbolt/CineVisionMicroserviceProject/README.md

 <br>
 In the Movie Service, PostgreSql used as database and Spring Data Jpa was used.
 Webflux and Apache Kafka was used for communication with other services.
 Resilience4J Circuit Breaker was used here.
+Displaying and coming soon movies are cached using with Redis.
 <br>
 <br>
 In the Email Service, Apache Kafka was used for receiving the